AhmedSu7/Humanoid-Interactive-Robot-Project-Plan/README.md

 # Humanoid-Interactive-Robot-Project-Plan

+This repsitory contains the required 5 tasks for the industrial engineers.

-This Project plan is about making a humanoid interactive robot.
+The project subject is : humanoid interactive robot.

-In this plan the following parts has been described:
+In the project plan the following parts has been described:

 1- Project Idea